rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.5.3 Combining Relations

 One common situation where we might want to combine relations occurs when there is an entity set $E$ with a many-to-one relationship $R$ from $E$ to $F$.
-The relations from $E$ and $R$ will each have the key for $E$ in their relations chema.
-In addition, the relation for $E$ will have in its schema the attributes of $E$ that are not in the key, and the realtion for $R$ will have the key attributes of $F$ and any attributes of $R$ itself.
-Becuase $R$ is many-to-one, all these attributes are functionally determined by the key for $E$, and we can combine them into one relation with a schema consisting of:
+The relations from $E$ and $R$ will each have the key for $E$ in their relations schema.
+In addition, the relation for $E$ will have in its schema the attributes of $E$ that are not in the key, and the relation for $R$ will have the key attributes of $F$ and any attributes of $R$ itself.
+Because $R$ is many-to-one, all these attributes are functionally determined by the key for $E$, and we can combine them into one relation with a schema consisting of:

 1. All attributes of $E$.
 2. They key attributes of $F$.